DmxLarchey/Kruskal-Veldman/README.md

 # What is this library?

 This library is an extension of [`Kruskal-AlmostFull`](https://github.com/DmxLarchey/Kruskal-AlmostFull).
-It contains a detailed constructive/inductive proof of Wim Veldman's variant \[1\] of the proofs of Higman's and Kruskal tree theorems.
+It contains a detailed constructive/inductive account of Wim Veldman's intuitionistic proofs of
+Higman's and Kruskal tree theorems \[1\].
 The result can be stated as follows:
 ```coq
 Variables (A : Type) (k : nat) (X : nat → rel₁ A) (R : nat → rel₂ A).